HudaFawzi/hudafawzi.github.io/README.md

 ## 🔐 Privacy Policy

 Bookshelf respects your privacy.
-We do not collect any personally identifiable information.
+It does not collect any personally identifiable information.

-We use third-party services like the **Google Books API** to fetch public book data, and **Google AdMob** to display banner ads.
+It uses third-party services like the **Google Books API** to fetch public book data, and **Google AdMob** to display banner ads.
 These services may collect anonymized data as described in their respective privacy policies.

 📄 [View Full Privacy Policy](https://hudafawzi.github.io/bookshelf_app/privacy-policy.html)